 If you’re looking for one of Miami’s largest retail shopping centers, Dolphin Mall should be on your itinerary.
 This open-air outlet mall carries a ton of brand-name stores among its over 240 retail spaces, including Calvin Klein, Coach, and Michael Kors.

-In addition to all the shops, Dolphin Mall has over 25 eateries plus Dave & Buster’s if you need some game time.
-When that Florida heat gets too much, you can grab some gelato from the 4D Gelateria.
+In addition to all the shops, Dolphin Mall has over 25 eateries plus Dave & Buster’s if you need game time.
+You can grab some gelato from the 4D Gelateria when that Florida heat gets too much.

 The fun doesn’t have to stop once you’re done shopping and eating.
 Dolphin Mall also has a movie theater and bowling alley if you’re looking for some fun activities to do with the family.
 No wonder a shopping day is among the top things to do in Miami.